Table of Contents

 How is the food canal different from the food pipe?

-Food pipe is a gullet carrying food from the mouth to the stomach whereas the food canal is a long tube that starts from the mouth and ends in the anus, allowing food to travel through this canal while digesting food.
+A food pipe is a gullet carrying food from the mouth to the stomach whereas the food canal is a long tube that starts from the mouth and ends in the anus, allowing food to travel through this canal while digesting food.

 How does a food pipe work?

 When we swallow something, it reaches the stomach through the oesophagus or the food pipe.
-A muscle ring at the lower end of the food pipe opens and allows the food to enter into the stomach. the muscle then closes and prevents the food from going back into the oesophagus.
+A muscle ring at the lower end of the food pipe opens and allows the food to enter the stomach. the muscle then closes and prevents the food from going back into the oesophagus.

 What happens if the food goes down the windpipe?

 If the food goes down the windpipe it might cause choking.
-Even if you don’t choke, the food particles enter into the lungs and might lead to a serious case of pneumonia.
+Even if you don’t choke, the food particles enter the lungs and might lead to a serious case of pneumonia.

 What is the difference between the food pipe and the windpipe?

-Food pipe is the oesophagus that belongs to the digestive system.
+The food pipe is the oesophagus that belongs to the digestive system.
 On the contrary, the windpipe is the tracheae that belong to the respiratory system.